FiralTheSpiral/Memecraft/README.md

-A Meme Resource Pack for Minecraft (WIP)
+A Full On Memesource Pack for Minecraft (WIP)

 Current Plans
 -------------